Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       A second example can be seen in Diagram 12.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
 In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFMPEG, an open source encoder/packager running on a server.
-Alternatively a file resource may be used.
+Alternatively, a file resource may be used.
 In this workflow FFMPEG functions as the ingest source.
 FFMPEG produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).
       In this case the ingest source implements interface 2 DASH ingest.
 But as in this case the DASH presentation uses CMAF, the media and track constraints of interface 1 are also satisfied.
 By also resending CMAF Headers in case of failures both interfaces may be satisfied.